kaihendry/dabase.com/content/tips/cloud/api-source.md

 ---
 title: Where is the source of AWS services?
 date: 2021-11-27
-description: What is the source from which APIs and language bindings?
+description: What is the source from which AWS APIs and language bindings are generated from?
 ---

 When boto updates: